LADSoft/OrangeC/doc/adl.md

 	<Prefix Name="rep" Coding="0xf3:8"/>
 ```

-It is still up to user code to parse out the token but the adl parse will at least stick it in a handy hash-table and also process discovered prefixes while creating coding sequences.
+It is still up to user code to parse out the token but the generated code for the parser will at least stick it in a handy hash-table and also process discovered prefixes while creating coding sequences.

 #### Parsing order